| About Stage 1 regulations - not currently in effect |

 New lawns and landscaping

-New lawns and landscaping may be watered during installation and for a period of 14 consecutive days immediately following installation.
+New lawns and landscaping may be watered during installation and for a period of 14 consecutive days immediately following installation; use only what is needed, do not overwater.

-The Outdoor Water Usage Regulations shall not apply to persons who own, operate, or carry on the following operations or activities that rely on the use of water:
+Outdoor watering regulations do not apply to operations or activities that rely on the use of water for the common good:

-- Washing exterior building surfaces including windows, prior to the application of a product such as paint, preservative, stucco or preparation of a surface prior to paving or repainting of bricks or if required by law, to comply with health and safety regulations.
+- Washing exterior building surfaces including windows, prior to the application of a product such as paint, preservative, stucco or preparation of a surface prior to paving or repainting of bricks or if required by law, to comply with health and safety regulations (economy, employment and public health).

 |